x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 on timeout or maximum payload size.

 The UBKG API now features settings that allow for graceful termination of endpoints
 before they result in server-initiated timeout or payload errors.
-The settings are:
+The default settings are:
 - maximum query run time (default: 28 seconds)
 - maximum response payload size (default: 9 MB)

 For endpoints with the potential for execution times that exceed the maximum, the UBKG API "timeboxes" the associated Cypher queries.
-Timeboxed queries terminate after a set time and return nothing, instead of continuing until timeout
+Timeboxed queries terminate after a set time and return nothing, instead of continuing until timeout.

 ### neo4j Version compatibility checking
 Endpoints in Version 2 of the UBKG API use features of neo4j that were introduced in version 5: